-Defines the mode of μ SR experiment - presently only "D", corresponding to the time differential mode is implemented.
+Defines the mode of $\mu$ SR experiment - presently only "D", corresponding to the time differential mode, and "P", for pulsed mode, are implemented.

 REWINDTIMEBINS=value

 A technical parameter specifying when a roll-over of all hits has to be done.
 It is specified in TDC bins, and normally there should be no need to change this parameter.